Pravargav/DSA_Note/DynamicProgramming-Stocks.md

   - from  n-1 to 0 - short selling & from 0 to n-1 normal
   - use max - short selling & use min - normal
   - start with sell -short selling & start with buy - normal
+  - cap-1 in buy- short selling & cap-1 in sell - normal
 ```java
 class Solution {
     public long maximumProfit(int[] prices, int k) {